On Thursday April 8th 2010 I saw Sean Lock live at the Wolves Civic in Wolverhampton.

 Depth Of Work

 As the night continued on I began to realise this man can talk forever!
 He perhaps could have gone on for hours more.
 A testament to the sheer amount of jokes Sean has is that during the night I only heard one gag from him that I’d heard before.
-Impressive considering the amount of times I have seen him on panel shows, interviews and of course Live At Apollo.
-And he didn’t doing his stand-up for 45 minutes, it was a full on 2 hours!
+Impressive considering the number of times I have seen him on panel shows, interviews and of course Live At Apollo.
+And he didn’t do his stand-up for 45 minutes, it was a full-on 2 hours!